Good beer, butter and fresh shellfish come together in this easy Beer Steamed Clams recipe, which can be made on a grill or stovetop.

 Some things have changed since childhood though.
 For instance, whereas my grandmother used to do 90 percent of the cooking herself (with the other 10 percent being my grandfather barbecuing), my stepfather and I split cooking duties these days when I am there.
 But more on that another day (he’s quite a cook).

-For the Fourth of July, which was rainy for the first time in memory here in Connecticut, I planned to barbecue on the brassiere out back.
+For the Fourth of July, which was rainy for the first time in memory here in Connecticut, I planned to barbecue on the brassiere in the backyard.
 But torrential rains had other ideas.
 Fortunately, I am resourceful and was able to quickly change up my cooking to be done on the stove instead (there was no way those briquettes would light and stay lit in weather like that).

 Beer Steamed Clams